emory-libraries/Alma-Public/NewlyAcquired/Readme.md

 ####Purpose: Flag items acquired in the last 60 days to create a Newly Acquired flag for Primo

-####Dependencies: the api scripts are using the socks and socket modules to place api calls via bela
+####Dependencies: the api scripts are using the socks and socket modules to place api calls via bela ; this will also remove outdated ebooks

 -------------------------------------------------------------------------------------------------